Associate Attorney at Bailey Cavalieri LLC

 Nic works with clients to deliver practical, business-oriented legal solutions that protect payment rights, manage risk, and resolve disputes efficiently.

-He currently practices at Bailey Cavalieri and lives in Plain City, Ohio, but serves clients throughout the state.
+He currently practices as an associate at Bailey Cavalieri LLC and serves clients throughout the state.

 Contact Nic